Global controllability of Boussinesq flows by using only a temperature control: Proofs of the main results

-} In order to further estimate the right-hand side of the previous inequality, we again use~\eqref{equation:ellestRZ}, while also accounting for the $\delta$-scaling by substituting~$\sigma \leftrightarrow \delta \sigma$ under several of the integral signs. \Eg, since~$t \in (0, \delta)$, it follows that
+} In order to further estimate the right-hand side of the previous inequality, we again use~\eqref{equation:ellestRZ}.
+Hereby, we also account for the $\delta$-scaling by substituting~$\sigma \leftrightarrow \delta \sigma$ under several of the integral signs. \Eg, it follows that